alexnask/interface.zig/README.md

 ```

-See exampls.zig for more examples.
+See examples.zig for more examples.